aurelienpierreeng/ansel-website/content/contribute/translating.md

 Open the `.po` file corresponding to your language in Poedit.
 In Poedit interface, go to "Translation -> Update from a POT file" and select either the `po/ansel.pot` file already on the repository or the `.pot` that you optionally generated at the previous step.

 Update the missing or fuzzy translations, save and send me the resulting `.po` file doing a pull request on Github or by email if you don't know how to Git.

+## Lost in translation ?

+If you have issues or questions, feel free to ask on the dedicated [Matrix translators channel](https://matrix.to/#/#ansel-translators:matrix.org).

 ## Notes to translators